 Entrance to Congdon Creek Campground, just south of Destruction Bay

-The drive back to the campground was enjoyable with the sun behind our backs.
+The drive back to the campground was enjoyable with the sun behind

 Southbound between Burwash Landing and Destruction Bay